Dug-F/Synaptic/README.md

 <a name="install"></a>
 # 6. How To Install And Run Locally

+>[!Note]
+>The instructions below are for installation on a Windows machine.
+>On other operating systems there may be slight variations, most notably with creating and/or activating the virtual environment.
+Please use the equivalent operations for your OS.

 ## 6.1 Install Python
 - make sure you have Python 3.10+ installed on your machine.
 - this app has not been tested with Python 3.10, only with 3.11.3